Vanderbilt General Surgery Resident, Gretchen Edwards

-Dr. Edwards Unfamiliar With Her Competency Rating
+Dr. Edwards Didn’t Know Her Own Competency Rating

 Dr. Edwards testified that she didn’t know whether she met competency requirements to conduct central line procedures without direct supervision.
 When attorneys requested the relevant Vanderbilt records, Vanderbilt refused to turn over those records.

 Dr. Edwards Now Uses Ultrasound To Confirm